keawade/keawade.github.io/src/posts/2019-12-11-Development_Environment_Opinions.md

 [https://fishshell.com/](https://fishshell.com/)

-The `fish` shell provides a modern take on the shell and has some great documentatation.
+The `fish` shell provides a modern take on the shell and has some great documentation.

 ```shell
 # Install fish